Donders-Institute/data-stager/docker/README.md

 - access to the project storage, i.e. the `/project` directory
 - accepting inbound connectivity via port: `3000`

-## generate RSA keypair for encryption
+## generate RSA keypair for data-access token encryption

 When user submits a job via the stager UI, the data-access token will be encrypted and transmitted to the stager as part of the job data.
 The encryption uses RSA asymmetric key pair.